Aging & Health A to Z

 The Most Common Types of Sexual Problems in Older Adults

-For women, age-related changes due to menopause include:
+For women, age-related changes are often due to menopause and include:

 - lack of interest